7 most unique old-time holiday events in WV

 Martinsburg is one of West Virginia’s older cities, dating well back into the colonial period when we were part of the Old Dominion of Virginia colony.
 The home of Martinsburg’s founding father, General Adam Stephen, has been restored back to its early republic state of the 1780s, and is open year-round for historical tours.

 One of the best times of year to visit this stately limestone mansion is during the holidays.
-During the annual Colonial Christmas event the first 2 weekends of December, the Adam Stephen House will show visitors how the holidays were celebrated during the colonial days with period music, food, and decorations.
+During the annual Colonial Christmas event, the Adam Stephen House will show visitors how the holidays were celebrated during the colonial days with period music, food, and decorations.
 Although donations are appreciated, admission is free!

 4. Fort Randolph’s Christmas on the Frontier, Point Pleasant